 Sarah Mitchell (Vice Chair)

-Sarah is director of Heart of the City, a charity which supports small and medium-sized firms across London to do business responsibly.
+Sarah is chief executive of Cycling UK, the national charity supporting people to enjoy the benefits of cycling.
 Previously she was the chief executive of Carers’ Network and before that she was head of private renting and housing development at Crisis.
 She was a trustee of Camden Federation of Private Tenants and is a trustee of Novus Homeshare.

 Usha has been an independent member of the House of Lords since 1999.
 Among her leadership roles, she has served as a non-executive director of Channel 4, Unite, ITV and Nationwide Building Society.
 Usha currently advises Nationwide Building Society on diversity and inclusion and is honorary president of the National Literacy Trust alongside her role on the Nationwide Foundation’s board of trustees.

 Anya is the senior research and policy analyst at Pro Bono Economics, where she is working on the Law Family Commission on Civil Society.
 She also runs PricedOut, a campaign for affordable housing.

 Anya attends board meetings of the Nationwide Foundation as an observer, rather than a trustee.